CCSD Board learns about student assessment tests, discusses teacher pay

 CHARLESTON, S.C.
-(WCBD) – Starting at 4:00 p.m., Charleston County School District (CCSD) board members participated in a workshop where they received an overview of what students are learning in the classroom.
-Immediately following the workshop, the full board meeting began where board members heard from the community about the need to increase teacher’s salaries.
+(WCBD) – Charleston County School District (CCSD) board members on Monday participated in a workshop where they received an overview of what students are learning in the classroom.

+Board members later heard from the community about the need to increase teacher salaries during the full board meeting immediately following the workshop.

 Monday’s workshop covered 15 different standardized tests that students are required to take.
 Those include assessments from elementary school.